Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Components of

 \subsection{Component Dimension}

 Before discussing specific components of the Hilbert schemes $\hilb_d$, we prove a result concerning Hilbert scheme component dimensions for Fano varieties in general.
-Recall from the previous section that given a scheme $V \subset \PP^n$, the dimension of the tangent space of the Hilbert scheme at the corresponding point $[V]$ is just $h^0(\N_{V/\PP^n})$.
-For smooth Fano varieties, this can be computed as follows: \begin{prop} Let $V\hookrightarrow \PP^n$ be a smooth Fano variety and $\N_{V/\PP^n}$ the corresponding normal sheaf.
+Recall from \S\ref{sec:def1} that given a scheme $V \subset \PP^n$, the dimension of the tangent space of the Hilbert scheme at the corresponding point $[V]$ is just $h^0(\N_{V/\PP^n})$.
+For smooth Fano varieties, this can be computed as follows: \begin{prop} Let $V\hookrightarrow \PP^n$ be a smooth Fano variety in its anticanonical embedding and $\N_{V/\PP^n}$ the corresponding normal sheaf.
 Then